dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks.md

 The icons located before the name of each check allow you to:

-- Activate and deactivate it using toggle button.
+- Activate and deactivate it using the toggle button.
 - Enable or disable check.
 - Configure check settings.
 - Get information if the check has activated scheduling.